President, CEO and Founder, Encore.org

-Marc Freedman is President and CEO of Encore.org.
+Marc Freedman is President, CEO and Founder of Encore.org.
 A visiting scholar at Stanford University during 2014-15 and formerly a visiting fellow at King’s College, University of London, Freedman is a member of the Wall Street Journal’s “Experts” panel and a frequent commentator in the media.
-He is the author of four books, including most recently, The Big Shift: Navigating the New Stage Beyond Midlife.
-His new book, How to Live Forever, will be published by Hachette Book Group in 2018.
+He is the author of four books, including The Big Shift: Navigating the New Stage Beyond Midlife.
+His new book, How to Live Forever, was published by Hachette Book Group in 2018.

-Freedman was named a 2014 Social Entrepreneur of the Year by the World Economic Forum and the Schwab Foundation and is the recipient of the 2010 Skoll Award for Social Entrepreneurship.
-He cofounded Experience Corps, mobilizing thousands of individuals over 50 to improve the school performance and prospects of low-income elementary school students in 22 U.S. cities, and spearheaded the creation of the Purpose Prize, an annual $100,000 prize for social entrepreneurs in the second half of life.
+Freedman and Encore.org received the 2018 Eisner Prize for Intergenerational Excellence.
+He was named a 2014 Social Entrepreneur of the Year by the World Economic Forum and the Schwab Foundation and is the recipient of the 2010 Skoll Award for Social Entrepreneurship.
+Freedman cofounded Experience Corps, mobilizing thousands of individuals over 50 to improve the school performance and prospects of low-income elementary school students in 22 U.S. cities, and spearheaded the creation of the Purpose Prize, an annual $100,000 prize for social entrepreneurs in the second half of life.

 The Big Shift: Navigating the New Stage Beyond Midlife (2011)